gpreviatti/gpreviatti/README.md

 - 🌱 I’m currently learning more about PHP and Laravel but also I'm learning some javascript frontend fremeworks like VueJs and ReactJs

-- 💬 I'm graduated in Computer Science at Universidade Paulista in 2018
+- 🎓 I'm graduated in Computer Science at Universidade Paulista in 2018

-- 📫 I'm living in Valinhos
+- 🌎 I'm living in Valinhos

-- ⚡ In my free time I like to run and make exercices and also learning new things about techonolgy and finnaces
+- Please check my personal projects below if you want know more what I'm currently doing